shirsenduda/Todo-App/README.md

 # Todo App

-By Creating this App I understand :
+By Creating this App I understand : <br>
-• how to Handle input field
+• how to Handle input field <br>
-• how to pass input field data into an array
+• how to pass input field data into an array  <br>
-• how to pass props in to child
+• how to pass props in to child  <br>
-• how to delete data
+• how to delete data  <br>